 The CNA training program is 7 weeks in length.
 The first five weeks include classroom based training: lectures, book work, and practicing skills.
 The last two weeks are in a clinical setting where students get actual hands-on skills practice at a local nursing home facility.

 What are the days and times for the CNA training program?

-Classes are held for the first six weeks on Monday through Thursday from 8:30 am to 2:30 pm.
-For the last two weeks of clinical, class is held Monday through Thursday from 5:30 am to 2:30 pm.
+Classes are held for the first five weeks on Monday through Thursday from 8:30 am to 2:30 pm.
+For the last two weeks of clinical, class is held Monday through Wednesday from 5:30 am to 2:30 pm.